Influence of the majority group on individual judgments in online spontaneous conversations: Introduction

 In online environments, social norms are often blurry and ambiguous, and their interpretation is challenging due to limited contextual cues and anonymity~\citep{de_candia_social_2022}.
 Users often misperceive the predominant opinion, resulting in social phenomena like pluralistic ignorance and majority illusion~\citep{Scheper15052025}.
 Pluralistic ignorance emerges when individuals privately reject a norm or opinion but assume (incorrectly) that others accept it, hence going along with it publicly~\citep{plur_ignorance}.
 Majority illusion refers to the individual perception of a particular norm or opinion to be more common than it actually is, often because it is held by highly visible users~\citep{Lerman_2016}.
 Despite these difficulties, individuals observe other users online and adjust their actions and thoughts accordingly, rationally and collectively constructing new shared rules and expectations.
 For this reason, digital platforms thrive the change of existing social norms and the creation of new ones.

-Within such digital ecosystem, the majority of conversations are \textit{spontaneous}, meaning that they emerge from users' intrinsic motivations to share and engage (rather than responding to formal inquiries such as surveys), and evolve organically without external prompting or structured guidance.
-Spontaneous conversations encompass playful jokes, nonsenses, and discussions that span an open-ended spectrum of topics, from everyday life situations to complex social issues.
-For instance, a recent phenomenon spreading wildly across TikTok and Reddit is the ``Italian brainrot''~\citep{ujkItalianBrainrot2025}, consisting of AI‑generated pictures of creatures, which generate a considerable amount of spontaneous discussions.
+Within such a digital ecosystem, the majority of conversations are \textit{spontaneous}, i.e., they are naturally occurring and evolving, user-initiated, and not elicited by an external prompt.
+Spontaneous conversations emerge from users' intrinsic motivations to share and engage~\citep{gilmartinChatChunkTopicCasual2018, gilmartinJustTalkingModelling2018, blommaertConvivialityCollectivesSocial2015}, and evolve organically without external prompting or guidance~\citep{herring2004approach, prabhuDefiningQuantifyingConversation2020, Clift_Haugh_2021}, especially in self-organized online communities~\citep{kotutWindsChangeSeeking2022}.
+Spontaneous conversations encompass playful jokes, nonsenses, and discussions that span an open-ended spectrum of topics, from everyday life situations to complex social issues~\citep{gilmartinChatChunkTopicCasual2018}.
+For instance, a recent viral phenomenon spreading wildly across TikTok and Reddit is the ``Italian brainrot''~\citep{ujkItalianBrainrot2025}, consisting of AI‑generated pictures of creatures, generating a considerable amount of spontaneous discussions.
+Anonymity further reinforces the spontaneous nature of online conversations by lowering social and reputational constraints, with consequences in increasing users' self-disclosure~\citep{Clark-Gordon04052019,Anonymityinonlinecommunication}, for example in blog discussions~\citep{10.1111/jcc4.12008}.

+Conversely, non-spontaneous conversations include orchestrated exchanges, which evolution is purposely and externally conducted and framed.
+Examples include online interviews, edited podcasts, Q\&A during press conferences, or discussions in Open Source Software (OSS) communities.
+While users in Reddit can freely decide whether to follow community guidelines (i.e., they maintain their spontaneity), OSS have highly guided and explicitly structured practices of governance~\citep{chakraborti2024we}, that highly affect both users' participation and conversational content, thereby undermining the spontaneity~\citep{HallinanEtAl2025Aspirational, Frderer2017SelfGovernanceOO, leskovec2010governance}.